On this page:

 - Developmental Psychology: Survey of theory, research, and methodological issues in the study of human development.

 - Learning Theory: Survey of cognitive processes, with emphasis on learning and memory systems.

 - Social Psychology: Survey of current theories and experimental findings regarding the determinants of social behavior.

 - Theory of Tests and Measurements: Introduction to the construction and use of formal tests and scales, with special emphasis on the utilization of standardized tests.

-- Official Transcripts* from each college you have attended, including Wright State University.
-We request that all transcripts be sent to the following:
+Submit transcripts from each college you have attended, including Wright State University.
+All transcripts, if not sent electronically, should be sent to:

 3640 Colonel Glenn Hwy